Ryan Williams (BMX rider): Career

 In 2012, after a video of his scooter tricks went viral, Williams joined the Nitro Circus team, aged 17 and in his final year of secondary school.
 He continues to perform with the Nitro Circus, signing a one million dollar three-year contract in 2016.

 Prolific in social media and known as a YouTuber, Williams had 356,000 Instagram followers and 757,000 YouTube subscribers by 2017; the latter number had grown to 1.85 million by 2023.
 Between June 2008 and October 2022, his YouTube channel published 563 videos for a rate of a video every 11 days on average.

 In his career, he has achieved a total of 9 gold medals in scooter and BMX events at the Nitro World Games and the X Games and a silver medal in each.

 Like most extreme sports athletes, Williams has suffered serious injuries, though perhaps not as severe as many of his peers given the risk involved in the tricks he attempts.
 He has dislocated both shoulders, broken an ankle and an arm, knocked out teeth, and suffered several skull fractures.

 World's First Tricks

-Williams is notable for innovative and daring new developments on both BMX and scooter, achieving more than a dozen "world's first" tricks.